apache/flink/docs/setup/config.md

 - `akka.throughput`: Number of messages that are processed in a batch before returning the thread to the pool.
 Low values denote a fair scheduling whereas high values can increase the performance at the cost of unfairness (DEFAULT: **15**).
 - `akka.log.lifecycle.events`: Turns on the Akka's remote logging of events.
 Set this value to 'true' in case of debugging (DEFAULT: **false**).
 - `akka.startup-timeout`: Timeout after which the startup of a remote component is considered being failed (DEFAULT: **akka.ask.timeout**).
+- `akka.ssl.enabled`: Turns on SSL for Akka's remote communication.
+This is applicable only when the global ssl flag security.ssl.enabled is set to true (DEFAULT: **true**).

+### SSL Settings

+- `security.ssl.enabled`: Turns on SSL for internal network communication.
+This can be optionally overridden by flags defined in different transport modules (DEFAULT: **false**).
+- `security.ssl.keystore`: The Java keystore file to be used by the flink endpoint for its SSL Key and Certificate.
+- `security.ssl.keystore-password`: The secret to decrypt the keystore file.
+- `security.ssl.key-password`: The secret to decrypt the server key in the keystore.
+- `security.ssl.truststore`: The truststore file containing the public CA certificates to be used by flink endpoints to verify the peer's certificate.
+- `security.ssl.truststore-password`: The secret to decrypt the truststore.
+- `security.ssl.protocol`: The SSL protocol version to be supported for the ssl transport (DEFAULT: **TLSv1.2**).
+- `security.ssl.algorithms`: The comma separated list of standard SSL algorithms to be supported.
+Read more [here](http://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#ciphersuites) (DEFAULT: **TLS_RSA_WITH_AES_128_CBC_SHA**).
+- `security.ssl.verify-hostname`: Flag to enable peer's hostname verification during ssl handshake (DEFAULT: **true**).

 ### JobManager Web Frontend